General Assembly Announcement

 VDMA Security Systems working group: published a draft version of the VDMA 24993:2021-05, though it is currently only available in German.
 The current standard specifies requirements and test methods on assessing the FMR-value.
 Comments on the document can be made until 1 July 2021.

 European Certification Body GmbH: a new version of their vault and strongroom standard has been published.
-The version as of April 2021 requires that the concrete used in cast-in-situ strongrooms meets the current European standards, where as previously a reference to DIN standards was included The new version of the document can be downloaded here.
+The version as of April 2021 requires that the concrete used in cast-in-situ strongrooms meets the current European standards, where as previously a reference to DIN standards was included.